Why should students not have homework?

 Practical advice for students on time management, study techniques, and creating a productive homework environment to maximize learning and minimize stress.

-Makes the love for learning fade away
+Makes love of learning fade away

 Takes time away from real-world learning